Welcome to the Safeguarding/Child Protection page for St Mark’s Primary School

 CSE has gained a large amount of media attention over the last year as lots of services involved with children and young people have noticed a big rise in cases involving CSE.

 Charities such as NSPCC and Barnardos have been campaigning to raise the profile of this form of child abuse.
-Information regarding CSE can be found here:
+Information regarding CSE can be found by clicking links below.

 Children and young people spend lots of time on the internet.
 They may go online to research information for homework or to play games.